EddyDev1/simcity/README.txt

 Group 1

-Colton Daigneault
-Cynai Hayes
-Edward Asante
+Edward Asante (removed others for privacy)
-Pranitha Gaddam
-Ryan Arnold

 To compile our program, enter "make".
 No additional flags are necessary.